tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Where do the names come from that are offered in searches?

 Tiny Weather Forecast Germany uses *WarncellIDs* for the regions offered.
-These are closely related to the [Amtlicher Gemeindeschlüssel](https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/_inhalt.html) (AGS) provided by destatis.
+These are closely related to the [Amtlicher Gemeindeschlüssel](https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/_inhalt.html) (AGS) provided by [destatis](https://www.destatis.de/DE/Home/_inhalt.html).
 Basically, the WarncellIDs are an extension of the AGS.
 WarncellIDs also feature human-readable names (e.g. "Landkreis Göttingen").
 These names can be used while looking for a weather station.
 They *do not* refer to the names of weather stations.
-Once you select a name the app, depending on your setting, automatically determine the closest weather station or will give you a list of close by stations including their distance to choose from.
-This distance is derived from the center of the area polygon(s) associated with a given region.
+Once you select a name, depending on your setting, Tiny Weather Forecast Germany will automatically determine the closest weather station or will give you a list of close by stations including their distance to choose from.
+This distance is derived from the centroid (the center of the area polygon(s)) associated with a given region.
 It may happen, that a WarncellID has more than one search key associated.
 E.g. searching for `Insel Helgoland` or `Gemeinde Helgoland` will show a list starting with `Helgoland` at an approximate distance of 0.4 km.
 Hence the weather station is actually just called `Helgoland`.

-*Note* more than one station will be shown if your search matches a search key.
+*Note*: more than one station will be shown if your search matches a search key.
 These stations are sorted by increasing distance from the initially searched entity.
 E.g. searching for `Insel Helgoland` in the above example will also show `Elbmuendung` (a sea area next to Cuxhaven) which is 23.4 km away, `UFS Deutsche Bucht` (an automatized weather station aboard a light vessel in the middle of the German Bight) already 29.3 km away, or `Wangerooge` (one of the East Frisian islands) at a distance of 29.4 km.
 (And of course many others even further away.)
 If `Helgoland` is searched however, it matches the station right away, and the app jumps to it immediately without a further selection.

 As a rule of thumb, when a name is written in capital letters (e.g. "BERLIN-ALEX."), it is the weather station.
 All other names help you find the proper weather station.